Robert Jezek: Television

+Audio

 He is known for playing companion Frobisher in a range of Doctor Who audio dramas produced by Big Finish Productions and based on the BBC television series Doctor Who.
 In 2002, he guest-starred in Sarah Jane Smith: Ghost Town, an audio drama produced by the same company.
 He also lent his voice to the videogame The Getaway: Black Monday in 2004.

+Film

 He has also had minor roles in films including playing a Rescue 1 technician in Event Horizon (1997) a police officer in Casino Royale (2006) and the Polish neighbour in Last Chance Harvey (2008).
 He has also appeared in a number of short films.